changbindu/linux/Documentation/trace/ftrace.rst

 	in the sched_switch trace point to fill the cache of mapped Thread Group IDs (TGID) mapping to pids.
 See "saved_tgids".

+  record-funcproto
+	Record function parameters and return value.
+This option is only supported by function_graph tracer on x86_64 platform by now.

   overwrite
 	This controls what happens when the trace buffer is